 Modern Poole

-Since 2000, Poole has seen rapid development across the town with considerable investment by hotels, a new Boat Haven and RNLI College and boat building facilities.
-Most significant was the building of the iconic Twin Sails Bridge in 2012, which is unlocking land for proposed new development.
-More recent investment has included the £5.5million refurbishment of Lighthouse, Poole’s Centre for the Arts and plans to develop the Town Centre with a new Empire Cinema multiplex complete with an open air roof top screen plus a new £10million cruise berth at the Port of Poole to service medium sized cruise ships as part of the growing UK cruise market.
+Since 2000, Poole has seen rapid development across the town, with considerable investment by hotels, a new Boat Haven, RNLI College, and boat building facilities.
+Most significant was the building of the iconic Twin Sails Bridge in 2012, which unlocks land for proposed new development.
+More recent investment has included the £5.5 million refurbishment of Lighthouse, Poole’s Centre for the Arts, and plans to develop the Town Centre with a new Empire Cinema multiplex complete with an open-air roof top screen plus a new £10 million cruise berth at the Port of Poole to service medium-sized cruise ships as part of the growing UK cruise market.

-Many world class brands call Poole their home including Sunseeker International, Lush, the Royal National Lifeboat Institute (RNLI), LV=, Merlin Entertainment, Fitness First, Animal, Aish Technologies and major operations of companies such as Barclays, Jordans & Ryvita and Honeywell Analytics.
-It has also been recognised with Bournemouth as a hot spot for creative tech industries.
+Many world-class brands call Poole their home, including Sunseeker International, Lush, the Royal National Lifeboat Institute (RNLI), LV=, Merlin Entertainment, Fitness First, Animal, Aish Technologies, and major operations of companies such as Barclays, Jordans & Ryvita, and Honeywell Analytics.
+It has also been recognised by Bournemouth as a hot spot for the creative tech industry.

-For more information about Poole’s History and development visit Poole Museum and Poole History Centre.
+For more information about Poole’s history and development, visit the Poole Museum and Poole History Centre.